Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 by energy reason.
 And the remaining 11 terms correspond to the 11 types of degenerations in the moduli spaces $\mathcal{M}_{0}^{para}(p, p)$ and $\mathcal{M}_{1}^{para}(p, p)$, which form the boundary components of two compact one-dimensional manifolds.
 Therefore we proved the chain homotopy property. \end{proof}

 \begin{remark} The above two propositions are proved assuming some analytic results.
-First, Condition 1.1 is necessarily used to exclude disk and annulus bubbles.
+First, Condition \ref{condition} is necessarily used to exclude disk and annulus bubbles.
 Moreover, the regularity of the moduli spaces of perturbed Cauchy-Riemann equations is assumed.
 When the domain is a genuine strip this moduli space is discussed in \cite{FOOO4}.
-And we expect the same analytic argument therein can be applied here when the domain has one interior hole. \end{remark}
+And we expect the same analytic argument therein can be applied here when the domain has one interior hole.
+In particular, we further expect that, under Condition \ref{condition}, transversality of related moduli spaces can be achieved by using domain-dependent almost complex structures or by using fixed almost complex structures via virtual perturbation. \end{remark}